fun facts about the 1980s

 the DeLorean DMC-12, made famous in the movie “Back to the Future”.

 Made famous by Back to the Future, the DeLorean DMC-12 was an actual car produced in 1981 under the designs of former GM executive John DeLorean.
+It’s easily one of the most iconic vehicles of the decade in the West.

 11. The PC first launched in the 1980s.